haskell/security-advisories/README.md

 [advisory]
 # Identifier for the advisory (mandatory).
 Will be assigned a "HSEC-YYYY-NNNN"
 # identifier e.g. HSEC-2022-0001.
 Please use "HSEC-0000-0000" in PRs.
+# Or run `hsec-tools next-id` to print the next available ID.
 id = "HSEC-0000-0000"

 # Publication date of the advisory as an RFC 3339 date.